percona/percona-postgresql-operator/source/TLS.rst

 The internal certificate is also used as an authorization method for PostgreSQL Replica instances.

-Currently, TLS security needs manual certificates generation.
+TLS security can be configured in several ways:

+* the Operator can generate certificates automatically at cluster creation time,
+* you can also generate certificates manually.

 You can also use pre-generated certificates available in the ``deploy/ssl-secrets.yaml`` file for test purposes, but we strongly recommend